JohanVanslembrouck/corolib/reading/CORBA-AMI.md

 If the application was originally a pure client, then using the callback mechanism may have an impact on the architecture of the application.
-If the application was designed as a server application then it already had an event loop and the callback functions can/will be called from this event loop.
+If the application was designed as a server application then it already had an event loop and the callback functions can/will be called from this event loop (see below).

 Again, it is easy to use this interface to start a callback operation on several remote objects in a loop, do some other work, and then enter the event loop.
 The application may use an array of remote objects,